OronNadiv/drnadiv.com/content/blog/plant-based-in-practice/index.md

 id: 'how to get your child to eat plant-based foods and like it'
 title: 'Teaching Your Children to Love Plant-Based Foods'
 date: '2020-12-02T00'
-description: 'In my last two posts, I talked about how eating whole plant-based foods is best for our bodies and the planet, but many parents worry that their children won't try new foods.? '
+description: "In my last two posts, I talked about how eating whole plant-based foods is best for our bodies and the planet, but many parents worry that their children won't try new foods."
 featuredImage: './featured.jpg'
 category: Nutrition
 tags: